 The tree layer is added to the scene as 2D points.
 Scene Viewer automatically zooms to the extent of the layer.

 Change your 2D points to 3D objects

 You can use the tree layer attributes to turn the points into authentic-looking trees with real-world heights.
-You will configure the tree layer with 3D symbols that use real-world heights and are colored by tree type to gain a better understanding of tree patterns and behavior in an urban setting.
+You apply a layer style with 3D symbols to the tree layer that use real-world heights and are colored by tree type to gain a better understanding of tree patterns and behavior in an urban setting.

 - Pan and rotate the scene to explore the PortlandTrees layer.

-- In the Designer pane, click PortlandTrees to configure the layer.
+- In the Designer pane, click PortlandTrees to change layer style.

 - For Choose the main attribute to visualize, choose Common to style your trees by the common tree type name.

 Note:If you choose a numeric attribute from the list, you can style the trees more thematically with the Counts and Amounts 3D style that uses proportional symbols and color.

 - For Choose a drawing style, click Select to change the selected style to 3D Types and apply it to the scene.

 - Zoom in and rotate the scene to observe your changes.